BOARD OF DIRECTORS

 Ljuba Marsh, President

-Founder and Principal, The Paulo Freire Social Justice Charter School
+Founder of Pioneer Valley Performing Arts Charter School and The Paulo Freire Social Justice Charter School

-Ljuba Marsh is the co-founder and principal of the The Paulo Freire Social Justice Charter School, and was a co-founder of the Pioneer Valley Performing Arts Charter High School, where she also taught film.
-She has been involved with educational reform for the past 36 years, working with public and private schools in New York and Massachusetts.
-Ljuba has researched, developed, and facilitates education programs at the pre-school, elementary, secondary, and adult level.
-She is also the author of Creative Vision, a workbook for nurturing creativity in elementary school children.
+Ljuba is an educator with over fifty years of experience, working on educational reform in public and private schools in New York and Massachusetts.
+Ljuba has researched, developed, and facilitated educational programs at pre-school, elementary, secondary, college and graduate school levels, and is the author of Creative Vision, a workbook for nurturing creativity in elementary school children.

 Greg Watson, Board Director